-In the life science sector as in the other sectors, speed of action is important.
+In the life science sector as in the other sectors, the speed of action is important.
 Mobile devices continue to proliferate and provide a means to quickly react and take action.
 It could be an incident being reported that needs immediate attention or a regulatory document that should be approved so that it can be filed with the regulatory authorities.
 The solutions available in the market catering to these needs will have to provide the flexibility to allow computing anywhere.

-Trend #2 - The Internet of things (IoT)
+Trend #2 - The Internet of Things (IoT)

 In the life sciences, there are several applications that are transforming clinical trial management.
 For example the common investigator portal and integration with electronic health records.
 We will start to see content centralize and converge as systems move to the cloud and information brokerage becomes more common.

 Trend #3 - Advanced, Pervasive and Invisible Analytics

 Pharmaceutical companies will rely on pre-built data, process and analytic models for planning.
 They will apply advanced analytics to reduce costs and avoid resource bottleneck.
 When data is fragmented across multiple systems, it becomes difficult to share and access critical information.
 Clinical analytics, data mining and clinical data warehousing tools will help derive better insights to create better medicine.